formlio/forml/docs/io.rst

 It tells the following story:

 #.
 A *project* defines its data requirements using a :ref:`source query <io-source>` specified in
-   its :ref:`source.py component <project-source>` referring to particular data-source :ref:`schema(s) <schema>` from within certain *catalogs* - here *Schema 1* from *Catalog 1* and *Schema 2* from *Catalog 2*.
+   its :ref:`source.py component <project-source>` referring to particular data source :ref:`schema(s) <schema>` from within certain *catalogs* - here *Schema 1* from *Catalog 1* and *Schema 2* from *Catalog 2*.
 #.
 This platform happens to be configured with three different :ref:`feed providers <feed>` capable
-   of supplying (using its physical storage layer) four data-sources represented by the given *schema catalog* so that:
+   of supplying (using its physical storage layer) four data sources represented by the given *schema catalog* so that:

-   * the *DB Feed* can serve data-sources represented by *Schema 3* and *Schema 4* physically stored in the *Database*
+   * the *DB Feed* can serve data sources represented by *Schema 3* and *Schema 4* physically stored in the *Database*
-   * the *FS Feed* can also provide the data-source matching the *Schema 4* duplicating its physical copy stored on the *Filesystem*
+   * the *FS Feed* can also provide the data source matching the *Schema 4* duplicating its physical copy stored on the *Filesystem*
    * finally the *Other Feed* knows how to supply data for schema *Schema 1* and *Schema 2*